Our heart is made up mostly of muscle cells that help our heart to beat two billion, nine hundred and twenty million times in an average lifetime.

 Oxygen also regulates our heart beat and is vital for cellular function.
 Without it, mitochondria are unable to convert the food we eat into energy for the cell called adenosine triphosphate (ATP).
 Mitochondria are abundant in heart cells and require a constant supply of oxygen and energy.
 Any disruption to this supply is always detrimental.

-The trouble is, it is not hard for things to go wrong.
+The trouble is, it's not hard for things to go wrong.

 These small arteries twist and wind across the surface of the heart and supply the cells of the heart with blood.
 Smoking; infections that inflame the blood vessels; kidney damage that increases blood pressure; and consumption of foods high in trans fats, cholesterol, or sugar all damage the inner lining of these arteries.
 Damage attracts fats, calcium, cells and cell debris, which build up, narrowing the width of the artery, reducing its capacity to constrict or dilate and restricting blood flow.